 Suppose that the analysis reveals that more resource is needed, although the project budget doesn’t have any free cash?
-Is the AI system going to go to the Project Executive and use its powers of persuasion to elicit additional resources from the organisation using charm, guile and cunning?
+Is the AI system going to go to the Project Executive who potentially has a Prince2 Training in Kuala Lumpur or elsewhere and use its powers of persuasion to elicit additional resources from the organisation using charm, guile and cunning?
 No, it isn’t.
 But the project manager is.

 2. Automation and Connectivity don’t Equal Business Intelligence

 The example quoted above is also instructive because it demonstrates a significant fact about AI in business – that much of it is actually automating the collection of information and plugging systems together.
 This is simply an automated version of what a Programme Management Office is doing in a more laborious way.
 And if all we needed was a PMO, no one would bother employing Project Managers.
 The fact is, most organisations when pushed, would scrap the PMO before they’d sack their project managers.

 Why?
 Because while the PMO will process data and highlight problems, it isn’t within its remit to suggest solutions, let alone any that may go outside of the organisation’s current practices.
 In contrast, project managers often have experience gained from years of working in different organisations on diverse types of projects.
 They can bring in fresh thinking.
 An AI system, by its nature, can’t since it’s designed to apply the knowledge it has already.